When Jesus came into the region of Caesarea Philippi, He asked His disciples, saying, “Who do men say that I, the Son of Man, am? Matthew 16:13

 To answer the question of who you are, check what these Scriptures say about your identity:

-c.
-You are a new creation in Christ Jesus – what you lost in Adam, you gained in Christ, you are re-engineered to succeed (II Corinthians 5:17).
+- You are a new creation in Christ Jesus – what you lost in Adam, you gained in Christ; you are re-engineered to succeed (II Corinthians 5:17).

-e.
-You are the object of God’s undying love – God is in love with you; His mind is full of you, and His love for you is everlasting (Jeremiah 31:3, Psalms 8:4).
+- You are the object of God’s undying love – God is in love with you; His mind is full of you, and His love for you is everlasting (Jeremiah 31:3, Psalm 8:4).

-I declare I am who God says I am.
+I declare that I am who God says I am.
 I am fearfully and wonderfully made.
 I am deeply loved by God.
 I am blessed and highly favored.
 I stand as the righteousness of God in Christ Jesus, totally accepted in the beloved.
 I refuse the world’s standard as my definition in life; my worth and definition comes from God.
-I am born anew in Christ; therefore, I have been engineered to succeed in Jesus’ name.
+I am born anew in Christ.
+Therefore, I have been engineered to succeed in Jesus’ name.